Relations between Information and Estimation in Discrete-Time L\'evy Channels: Introduction

 \section{Introduction}

 Deep and elegant relations between fundamental measures of information and fundamental measures of estimation have been discovered for several interesting probabilistic models.
 Over time, such relations have been subject to interest in communities ranging from information theory to probability and statistical decision theory.
 For a recent comprehensive treatment of this topic and its implications, we refer to \cite{Guo--Shamai--Verdu2013}.
-While both scalar and continuous-time observation models have been extensively discussed in the literature, and intriguing interconnections between both regimes drawn, in this work we focus exclusively on the scalar case.
+While both discrete-time and continuous-time observation models have been extensively discussed in the literature, and intriguing interconnections between both regimes drawn, in this work we focus exclusively on the discrete-time case.

-Our story can be traced back to the early work by Stam \cite{Stam1959} in 1959, where ``de-Bruijn's identity'' relating the differential entropy of a Gaussian noise corrupted random variable to its Fisher information was presented.
+Our story can be traced back to the early work by Stam \cite{Stam1959} in 1959, where ``de Bruijn's identity'' relating the differential entropy of a Gaussian noise corrupted random variable to its Fisher information was presented.
 However, a more concrete starting point is the recent work by Guo, Shamai and Verd\'u \cite{Guo--Shamai--Verdu2005} in 2005.
-In \cite{Guo--Shamai--Verdu2005}, the authors propose the I-MMSE formula, which presents the derivative with respect to SNR (signal-to-noise ratio) of the mutual information between the input and output of a Gaussian channel, as half the minimum mean squared error in estimating the channel input based on the output.
-Formally, if $X$, a random variable with finite variance, denotes the channel input, and $Y_\gamma = \gamma \, X + W$ indicates the channel output at SNR level $\gamma > 0$, where $W \sim \mathcal{N}(0,\gamma)$ is an independent Gaussian random variable, then the I-MMSE relationship can be stated as,
+In \cite{Guo--Shamai--Verdu2005}, the authors proposed the I-MMSE formula, which presents the derivative with respect to the signal-to-noise ratio (SNR) of the mutual information between the input and output of a Gaussian channel, as half the minimum mean squared error in estimating the channel input based on the output.
+Formally, if $X$, a random variable with finite variance\footnote{This condition can be weakened to that the mutual information $I(X;Y_\gamma)<\infty$ for some $\gamma>0$, as shown in~\cite[Thm.
+6]{wu2012functional}.}, denotes the channel input, and $Y_\gamma = \gamma \, X + W_\gamma$ indicates the channel output at SNR level $\gamma > 0$, where $W_\gamma \sim \mathcal{N}(0,\gamma)$ is an independent Gaussian random variable, then the I-MMSE relationship can be stated as,

 where the Gaussian loss function $\ell_{\Gscr}: \Re \times \Re \to [0, \infty)$ is defined as,